RayHightower/rayhightower.github.octo-broken/source/_posts/2014-09-23-rubycaribe-ruby-gets-hotter-in-january.markdown

 {% imgcap right /images/barbados_caribbean_map.png Barbados.
 You could be here in January. %}
 Intermediate and advanced software developers will find RubyCaribe valuable because...

 * Each RubyCaribe session features a 30- to 45-minute presentation followed by a 2-hour deep-dive lab.
-Reinforced learning throughout.
+Learning is reinforced throughout.
 * The venue, Hilton Barbados Resort, sits right on the ocean.
-Need a stretch break during a lab?
+Need a stretch break?
 Take a walk on the beach!
 <!--more-->
 ###Bonus: OpenROV
 You and your RubyCaribe colleagues will hack together on [OpenROV](/blog/2014/06/16/citizen-science-with-openrov/), an open source underwater robot running Linux and Node.js.
 The best developers are polyglot, right?
 On Friday afternoon, we will grab a boat for live ocean testing with a few OpenROVs.
 If you ever wanted to experiment with Node.js and IoT, RubyCaribe offers a great opportunity.